sdanialraza/guide/guide/slash-commands/permissions.md

 			.setDescription('The member to ban')
 			.setRequired(true))
 	.setDefaultMemberPermissions(PermissionFlagsBits.BanMembers)
-	.setDMPermission(false);
+	.setContexts(InteractionContextType.Guild);
 ```

-And that's all you need to know on slash command permissions!
+And that's all you need to know on slash command permissions and contexts!